attack-monkey/Lean-Functional-Typescript/README.md

 ## Chaining vs Piping

-In **lean** their is a preference towards piping functions together rather than chaining methods.
+In **lean** there is a preference towards piping functions together rather than chaining methods.
 The reason is because methods generally come from class + method syntax rather than function syntax.

 In saying that, their are already functional libraries out there that use chaining rather than piping, and even a mix of both chaining and piping.